On-line casting has taken over Hollywood! As with all technological “advancements”, it is a good-news-bad-news sort of thing.

 Casting Frontier (also owned by Talent Systems, see above)

 Founded by commercial Casting Directors, Casting Frontier is primarily used in Los Angeles for commercials, with some presence in New York.
 Because of the speed at which commercials are cast, we suggest asking your representative if it is necessary for you to have a profile on Casting Frontier in your market.
-If you choose to, we suggest limiting it to a Basic (free) or Premium Profile and paying a year in advance because they offer deep discounts–50-60%–for paying year.
+If you choose to, we suggest limiting it to a Basic (free).
+The yearly cost of Premium profiles more than doubled in late 2021, and we do not believe it is worth the money. .

 - Registration: FREE